-My ongoing interest for the environment sparked while growing up in Canada’s breathtaking scenery.
+My ongoing interest in the environment sparked while growing up in Canada’s breathtaking scenery.
 For many years I have been researching, travelling and scuba diving to understand nature’s beauty and fragility.
 Through my art, I attempt to replicate beautiful organic forms and find empathy for them.

-I gain appreciation for nature’s development and growth through the creation process of my sculptures and installations, with pieces like Endangered Patterns and Seascape, by contributing lengthy amounts of physical labour.
-I choose to use materials such as ceramic and metal to ensure preservation of their delicate structures.
+I gain an appreciation for nature’s development and growth through the creation process of my sculptures and installations, with pieces like Endangered Patterns and Seascape, by contributing lengthy amounts of physical labour.
+I choose to use materials such as ceramic and metal to ensure the preservation of their delicate structures.

-I use photography to try to imitate imbalances, caused by climate change, with species like jellyfish and phytoplankton, and drawing as a playful way to document the small curiosities around me.
+I use photography to try to imitate imbalances caused by climate change with species like jellyfish and phytoplankton, and drawing as a playful way to document the small curiosities around me.
 My goal while preserving patterns and forms, is to bring awareness to the beautiful details that are being lost or altered in today’s world.